 - If you work with lead, shower and change your clothes before coming home.
 Also, wash your clothes separately from the rest of the family’s clothes.

 - Avoid using containers, cookware or tableware to store or cook foods and liquids that are not lead-free.

-- Avoid eating imported candies from Mexico and using folk remedies, such as greta and azarcon.
+- Avoid eating imported candies from Mexico, as the ingredient tamarind may contain lead.
+Also avoid using folk remedies such as greta and azarcon.

 - Children with good diets absorb less lead, so encourage your children to have a healthy diet, high in iron, calcium and Vitamin C.